goglog/gog/README.md

 Gog allows to create changelogs based on commit data and tagged commits.

 ## This is still alpha software !
+- You can help !
+- Better tag managemnt
+- Adding a config file to the engine
+- just ask by sending a email via github

 # Syntax